alexstark-spb/alexstark-spb/README.md

 - :snowflake: I'm currently working remotely in outsourced international company **'SimbirSoft'**

-- 📄 Know about my experiences - you can **request me for CV** by email/telegram
+- 📄 Know about my experience - you can **request me for CV** by email/telegram

 <h3 align="left">What I do: </h3>